 Common Types and Forms of Hackers/Hacking

-A security hacker is someone who seeks to breach defences and exploit weaknesses in a computer system or network.
+A security hacker is someone who seeks to breach defenses and exploit weaknesses in a computer system or network.
 The subculture that has evolved around hackers is often referred to as the computer underground.

 There is a longstanding controversy about the term’s true meaning.
 In this controversy, the term hacker is reclaimed by computer programmers who argue that it refers simply to someone with an advanced understanding of computers and computer networks, and that cracker is the more appropriate term for those who break into computers, whether computer criminal (black hats) or computer security expert (white hats)

-In order to easily detect a scam bait, we need to know the relationship between a scammer, a hacker and a spammer.
+In order to easily detect a scam bait, we need to know the relationship between a scammer, a hacker, and a spammer.

 Technically, the 3 are interrelated.
 Besides, one person can be the three.
 A scam-artist can employ spamming and hacking to achieve his aims and objectives.
 By contrast, a white hat hacker is the one who solves the problems created by black-hat hackers.

 A scammer can employ the services of a hacker to break into someone else’s computer or account while at the same time spamming his prospective clients persistently.
-In a nutshell, a scammer is different from the other two, however, a scammer can harmonise the other two.
+In a nutshell, a scammer is different from the other two, however, a scammer can harmonize the other two.